traitecoevo/plant/README.md

 ### Windows

 Installation on Windows is likely to be a challenge, because of the lack of a C++11 compiler.
 The current Windows [toolchain](http://cran.r-project.org/bin/windows/Rtools/) uses gcc 4.6.3, which des not feature enough C++11 support to successfully compile plant.
 There is support coming for gcc 4.9.2, but that is [under development](https://rawgit.com/kevinushey/RToolsToolchainUpdate/master/mingwnotes.html).
 This should become available on Windows very soon (it was initially aimed for 3.2.0 but didn't quite make it).
 As soon as this is available we will provide Windows binaries.

+## Building vignettes

+See [`docs/README.md`](docs/README.md) for details.
+The vignettes are not built as part of the package installation as they take a couple of hours to build.